nestauk/sdg-mapping/codebooks/codebook_sdg_9.md

 * Grow inclusive and sustainable industrialization and manufacturing
 * Industrial SME access to financial services and markets
 * Infrastructure sustainability and resource use
-* Clean and low carbon technology used in industry**
+* Clean and low carbon technology used in industry*
+* Enhance scientific research**
-* Enhance scientific research and upgrade the technological capability of industry*
+* Upgrade the technological capability of industry***
-* Supporting infrastructure development
 * Diversification to medium and high-tech industries
 * Access to ICT and internet

 To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these in a significant way.

-**Key terms (non-exhaustive):** wireless networks, sustainable production, industry 4.0, 5G, ICT infrastructure, engineering, infrastructure development, manufacturing SMEs, fourth industrial revolution, energy efficient, energy recovery, economic complexity, internet access, centre for excellence, low carbon manufacturing,
+**Key terms (non-exhaustive):** wireless networks, sustainable production, industry 4.0, 5G, ICT infrastructure, engineering, infrastructure development, manufacturing SMEs, fourth industrial revolution, energy efficient, energy recovery, economic complexity, internet access, centre for excellence, low carbon manufacturing, STEM

-*Many projects detail technological developments.
-This goal is concerned only with those that are deployed in an industrial setting, rather than fundamental R&D.

-**As far as possible, this refers to the deployment of low carbon and sustainable technology in the manufacturing process, rather than the products themselves, although we acknowledge that it is not always easy to distinguish the two.
+*As far as possible, this refers to the deployment of low carbon and sustainable technology in the manufacturing process, rather than the products themselves, although we acknowledge that it is not always easy to distinguish the two.

+**There are many projects about training centres for various disciplines.
+We are mostly interested in centres that relate to science, technology or innovation.

+***Many projects describe fundamental technological developments.
+This goal is concerned only with those that are deployed in an industrial setting, rather than basic R&D.

 ### Related Goals

-There are two Sustainable Development Goals that have aspects that are closely related to Goal 1.
+There are two Sustainable Development Goals that have aspects that are closely related to Goal 9.
 These are:

 - 8. Decent Work and Economic Growth
 	- Covers more general policies